 - Sealing the new shakes using a caulking compound to ensure that your roof remains watertight

 Our team will always provide you with the most cost-effective solution for the long term.
-For example, if your roof reaches the end of its lifespan and you have to schedule many repairs, a new installation may be the best option to reduce your repair, maintenance, and energy costs.
+For example, if your roof reaches the end of its lifespan and you have to schedule regular roof leak repairs, a new installation may be the best option to reduce your repair, maintenance, and energy costs.

 Popular Wood Shake Roofing Manufacturers

-At Maxx Roof, we know that your roof’s condition is integral to indoor comfort, curb appeal, and function.
+At Maxx Roof LLC, we know that your roof’s condition is integral to indoor comfort, curb appeal, and function.
 We always aim to provide our customers with the best long-term value, but at competitive prices.

-Work With A Top Rated Wood Shake Roofer
+Work With A Top Rated Denver Wood Shake Roofer